 Solid Fuel Burning Appliance Permits are required for all wood burning appliances.

 Permits can generally be processed over the counter the same day.
-If the unit has already been installed, an inspection can be called for at the time the permit is issued.
+If the unit has already been installed, an inspection can be called for at the time the permit is issued (the heating unit manual must be available at the time of inspection).

 NOTE: Regional District Building Inspectors are certified under the Wood Energy Technical Training Program (WETT).
 The inspectors perform a WETT Site Basic Visual Inspection (Level1) which includes all readily accessible components without the use of specialized tools or taking apart any components/walls.